 - Dry your hands with a clean towel or air dry them.

-The CDC recommends avoiding nonessential travel.
+nonessential travel.
 If you need to travel, take the precautions listed above.

 If you feel sick, how can you tell if it's coronavirus?

 Coronavirus is related to common cold viruses.
 Symptoms include sore throat, cough, and fever.
 Some patients may have vomiting.
 It can be difficult to tell the difference between coronavirus and more common viruses based on symptoms.

 For more information

 Healthwise has created a resource center with infographics, articles, and videos on the symptoms, prevention, and treatment of the coronavirus.
 Click here to access the resource center.